How To Resolve Merge Conflicts in Git

 The added syntax helps search through the code to find the location of the merge conflict.
 However, a much more straightforward approach is to use a difference/merging tool to discover the issues and track the changes.

-Note: Learn how to combine multiple commits by referring to our article How to Squash Commits in Git.
+Note: Learn how to combine multiple commits by squashing commits in Git.

 To set up the default diff tool for git mergetool: